salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2016-09-02-add beacons.md

 > MobilePush prevents the app from displaying a beacon message with an empty alert.
 If you include AMPscript in your message that returns no content or an empty string, the mobile app will not display that message.

-> To understand how beacons behave in different situations, see the MobilePush beacons help documentation.
+> To understand how beacons behave in different situations, see the <a href="http://help.marketingcloud.com/en/documentation/mobilepush/beacons_overview/beacon_behavior/" target="_blank">MobilePush beacons help documentation</a>.